sauravrox/parpera/README.md

 ##### Bonus
 - Authentication code has been commented for now in Program.cs file.
-- Authorize has been disabled for now to secure API.
+- JWT token authorization is enable which required you to add token while you try to update transaction.
+- To get JWT toke, run the Parper/AccessToken api from the swagger.
+Copy the api code and paste it in the AUthorization code box of the update api that is Parper/{id}/updateStatus.
 - While model is created the contents has been added to tables for transaction data.
-This is however commented for now.
+You can find it in the ParperaDbCOntext file.
 - Connection string is added but that requires [configuration to be done on running machine].
+However, db class is generated inside the project as Parper.db.